1. When do classes meet?

 3. Are scholarships available?

 Scholarships are available for students who participate in performance groups.
-If you are interested in qualifying for a performance scholarship, please contact the School of Music to schedule an audition.
+If you are interested in qualifying for a performance scholarship, please contact the School of Performing Arts to schedule an audition.

 4. What are the program's entry dates and application deadline?